Southeast 1/4, District Lot 1012, Queen Charlotte Land District 46.

 Rental cars are available in Sandspit, Masset and Queen Charlotte City.

-From Sandspit drive 6 miles (10 km) to the Kwuna ferry to Skidegate.
+Vehicle: From Sandspit drive 6 miles (10 km) to the Kwuna ferry to Skidegate.
 Once at Skidegate, travel north to Masset on Highway 16 for 63 miles (101 km).
-From Masset travel on partially paved Tow Hill Road to the property.
-There is no legal road access into this property, however, this property is a short distance from the beach and at the present time there is the remains of an old trail to the beach from the property.
+From Masset travel on partially paved Tow Hill Road, to North Beach access to the property.
+There is no legal road access into this property, however, at the present time there is the remains of an old trail to the beach from the property.
+Travel approximately 15.5 miles (25 km) from Masset to the North Beach turnoff at Tow Hill, and drive another approximate 5.3 (8.5 km) miles on North Beach to the beginnings of the old trail.
+It is a further 0.21 miles (0.34 km) to the northwest corner of the property.

 Haida Gwaii is world-renowned for their fishing, both fresh and saltwater.
 There are freshwater streams to tempt the avid fly-fisher as well as the majestic Pacific Ocean to lure adventurous fishermen to this unique region.
 This area is a legend among sports fishermen worldwide with numerous first class fishing lodges attracting hundreds of visitors every year.